Dislocated shoulder: Inferior (downward)

 Inferior dislocation is the least likely, occurring in less than 1%.
 This condition is also called luxatio erecta because the arm appears to be permanently held upward or behind the head.
 It is caused by a hyper abduction of the arm that forces the humeral head against the acromion.
 Such injuries have a high complication rate as many vascular, neurological, tendon, and ligament injuries are likely to occur from this mechanism of injury.

 Treatment

 Prompt medical treatment should be sought for suspected dislocation.

 Usually, the shoulder is kept in its current position by use of a splint or sling.
 A pillow between the arm and torso may provide support and increase comfort.
 Strong analgesics are needed to allay the pain of a dislocation and the distress associated with it.

 Reduction

-Shoulder reduction may be accomplished with a number of techniques including traction-countertraction, external rotation, scapular manipulation, Stimson technique, Cunningham technique, or Milch technique.
+There are multiple techniques that can be used to reduce an anteriorly dislocated shoulder, including both clinician-directed and self-reducing techniques.

+Clinician-directed techniques include the Scapular Manipulation, External Rotation, Cunningham, Milch, Traction, Spaso, Fares, Fulcrum, Kocher's, Hippocratic, and Posterior Shoulder Reduction.

+Self-reducing techniques include the Stimson technique, which involves the patient laying prone with the affected arm dangling over the edge of an elevated surface, such as a table, with a 5-15 pound weight in hand, which usually results in reduction within 30 minutes.
+Other methods include bending the knee on the same side of the dislocated shoulder at 90º, wrapping the hands around the kneecap, and shrugging the shoulders forward until the affected shoulder pops back into place.

 Pain can be managed during the procedures either by procedural sedation and analgesia or injected lidocaine into the shoulder joint.
 Injecting lidocaine into the joint may be less expensive and faster.
 If a shoulder cannot be relocated in the emergency room, relocation in the operating room may be required.
 This situation occurs in about 7% of cases.